 Commissioner Saylor called the meeting to order at 7:00 PM.
-Commissioners Caplinger, Rebman, Frederic, Hamm, Doherty, Fialka and Flaiz were present.
-Commissioner Erz was excused.
+Commissioners Caplinger, Erz, Rebman and Frederic were present.
+Commissioners Hamm, Doherty, Fialka and Flaiz were excused.

 Chairman Saylor asked if any commissioners had a conflict of interest.
 Hearing none, the hearing was opened at 7:01PM.
 The following hearing guidelines were read:

 a.
-The applicable substantive criteria relied upon by the City in rendering the decision to amend the zoning text are contained in §157.226 of the Hermiston Code of Ordinances.
+The applicable substantive criteria relied upon by the City in rendering the decision to amend the Comprehensive Plan Map and annex the property are contained in §156.08 and §150.05 of the Hermiston Code of Ordinances.

 b.
-Testimony and evidence must be directed toward the criteria described above or other criteria in the comprehensive plan or land use regulations that the person believes to apply to the decision.
+Testimony and evidence must be directed toward the criteria described above or other criteria in the comprehensive plan or land use regulations which the person believes apply to the decision.

 c.
 Failure to raise an issue by the close of the record at or following the hearing, in person or by letter, precludes appeal to the Land Use Board of Appeals (LUBA) or the city council based on that issue.